CiscoDevNet/OpenDaylight-Openflow-App/README.md

 # OpenDaylight OpenFlow Manager (OFM) App

 OpenDaylight (ODL) is an open-source application development and delivery platform.
-Openflow Manager (OFM) is an application developed to run on top of ODL to visualize openflow (OF) topologies, program OF paths and gather OF stats.
+OpenFlow Manager (OFM) is an application developed to run on top of ODL to visualize OpenFlow (OF) topologies, program OF paths and gather OF stats.

 ## Team
 - Jan Medved